KhrystynaDubovyk/tmp/NNNN-ATF-Presentation.md

 A connectivity test module `./modules/connecttest.lua` provides the following:
  - connection to Mobile and HMI SDL channels
  - a set of methods to send reqests/notifications and to register expectations on these channels
- - a methods to start and stop services
+ - methods to start and stop services
+ - methods to start and stop streaming

 ### Test Script
 Test script is just a Lua program.
 Usualy it consists of a set of Test Steps.